Home/Nutritional Comparison

 Korean pine nuts are nutrient-dense seeds known for their rich flavor and high oil content, making them a popular ingredient in various cuisines, particularly in Korean dishes.

-Rich in healthy fats, particularly monounsaturated fats, which can help reduce bad cholesterol levels and support heart health.
+Rich in healthy fats, particularly monounsaturated fats, which can support heart health and reduce cholesterol levels.

-High in protein and essential amino acids, making them a great option for vegetarians and vegans looking to increase their protein intake.
+High in protein and essential amino acids, making them a great addition to vegetarian and vegan diets.

 Almonds